 Section 6.11.
 Manager Resignation.
 Managers may resign in their capacity as Managers at any time by giving written notice to the Board of Managers of Company.
 The resignation of a Manager shall take effect upon receipt of notice by the Board of Managers or at such later time as shall be specified in such notice; and the acceptance of such resignation shall not be necessary to make it effective.
 The resignation of a Manager shall not affect any rights held by Manager as a Member in Company and shall not constitute a withdrawal from membership unless otherwise set forth in this Agreement or other agreement between Company and such Member.

 Section 6.12.
 Removal.
-At a meeting called expressly for that purpose, a Manager may be removed at any time, with or without cause, by the unanimous Vote of the Members.
+At a meeting called expressly for that purpose, a Manager may be removed at any time, with or without cause, by the Majority Vote of the Class A Members.
 The removal of a Manager shall not affect any rights as a Member in Company and shall not constitute a withdrawal from membership unless otherwise set forth in this Agreement or other agreement between Company and such Member.

 Section 6.13.
 Vacancies.
-Any vacancy occurring for any reason on the Board of Managers of Company shall be filled by a Majority Vote of the Members.
+Any vacancy occurring for any reason on the Board of Managers of Company shall be filled by a Majority Vote of the Class A and/or Class BMembers in accordance with Section 6.2.

 ARTICLE VII